lanl/CLAMR/README.md

 Current performance shows about a 50x speedup on the GPU versus the CPU using NVIDIA Tesla 2050s and AMD CPUs

-See the PAPERS file for a list of publications related to the CLAMR code (papers.bib for bibtex format)
+See the PAPERS file for a list of publications related to the CLAMR code (Papers.bib for bibtex format)